Friday, September 20, 2019

 If you choose to pay for a continuing education course by check, please note that the check must be received by Detroit Mercy within ten (10) days of registration.
 If the check is not received within ten (10) days of registration, we will assume that you are no longer interested in the course and will remove you from the course roster and you will forfeit your held seat.
 If you register less than ten (10) days prior to the start of a course, payment is expected at registration.
 If additional time is required, please contact 313-494-6626 prior to registering to make a payment arrangement.

-Unless otherwise posted, a full refund less $25 will be granted if notification of cancellation is received by the Institute for Advanced Continuing Dental Education office two weeks (14 or more days) prior to the start of the course.
-If a cancellation is received less than two weeks (13 or less days) prior to the start of a hands-on course, no refund will be granted.
+A full refund less a $25 administrative/processing fee will be granted if notification of cancellation is received by the Institute for Advanced Continuing Dental Education office two weeks (14 or more days) prior to the start of the course.
 Refunds cannot be given for same any day cancellations or no-shows.

 Dental Professionals: 6.5 CEUs (Lecture)